Iskander Mirza: Dismissal and end of presidency

 President Mirza had not envisaged any change in his previous powers; he wanted to retain the ability to maneuver things in keeping with his own whims.
 Judging from the situation, the things however had changed as the time and situation both were demanding the complete solution.
 General Ayub Khan came to an understanding that the real political power rested with the support of the military, and within a week of enforcing martial law, President Mirza realized the delicate position he got himself into.
 In an interview with Dawn, President Mirza regretted his decision saying: "I did not mean to do it" while offering assurances that martial law would be for the shortest possible duration.

-In 1959, President Mirza accepted the resignation of Vice-Admiral M.S.
+In 1958, President Mirza accepted the resignation of Vice-Admiral M.S.
 Choudhri, replacing him with Vice-Admiral A.R.
 Khan as the new naval chief but civil-military relations continued to be a dominant factor between President Mirza and General Ayub Khan.

-In an attempt to consolidate the powers under his control, President Mirza appointed a new administration cabinet that consisted of bureaucrats and technocrats and unsuccessfully tried to shift the role of CMLA General Ayub Khan to that of Prime Minister on 24 October 1958 but such actions could not implemented due to General Ayub Khan's strong protest and briefly lodged a complaint to President Mirza about his "high handed" method.
+Mirza unilaterally made Ayub Khan Prime Minister and appointed a new cabinet of technocrats for him.